robinrodricks/awesome-actionscript3/README.md

 * [ActionMongo](https://github.com/RIAlizer/ActionMongo) - A MongoDB driver for ActionScript

 #### CouchDB
-* [AS3couchdb](https://github.com/bustardcelly/as3couchdb) - An AS3 clientside API for interacting with a CouchDB instance.
+* [AS3couchdb](https://github.com/bustardcelly/as3couchdb) - AS3 clientside API for interacting with a CouchDB instance.
 * [Soup](https://github.com/dima/soup) - Mixing CouchDB, Sinatra, AIR and RestfulX to create an offline/online ready app with undo/redo capabilities.

 #### MySQL
-* [AS3mysql](https://github.com/hgupta9/as3mysql) - An AS3 driver for the MySQL open source database.
+* [AS3mysql](https://github.com/hgupta9/as3mysql) - AS3 driver for the MySQL open source database.

 #### PostgreSQL
-* [Pegasus](https://github.com/uhoh-itsmaciek/pegasus) - An AS3 driver for the PostgreSQL open source database.
+* [Pegasus](https://github.com/uhoh-itsmaciek/pegasus) - AS3 driver for the PostgreSQL open source database.

 #### DynamoDB
 * [AWS-dynamodb](https://github.com/ferf/aws-dynamodb-actionscript) - An actionscript library for accessing Amazon's AWS DynamoDB